AI-Verified Economic Analytics Pipeline

 Dashboard

 The information sector has been losing jobs per capita since 2022.
 Specialty trades keep growing.
 Power output is climbing.
-The yield curve was inverted for over two years.
-What does any of this actually mean?
+The yield curve sat inverted for over two years.
+I wanted to know whether these signals line up or whether I was reading patterns into noise.

-I pulled 10 FRED series and 1,500+ Hacker News stories to look at it from two sides: the numbers (recession indicators, employment divergence, inflation) and the text (what are tech workers talking about, and does their sentiment track the employment data).
+I pulled 10 FRED series and 1,500+ Hacker News stories to examine it from two angles: the macro numbers (recession indicators, employment divergence, inflation) and the text (what tech workers are talking about, and whether their sentiment tracks the employment data).

-FRED was the obvious data source.
+FRED was the natural choice.
 I have an econometrics degree, it's the standard source for U.S. macro data, and the API is free with generous rate limits.
-The series map naturally into a star schema, and I could focus on the analysis instead of fighting pagination across multiple endpoints.
+The 10 series I picked map cleanly into a star schema, so I could focus on analysis rather than wrestling with pagination across multiple endpoints.

-The per-capita normalization matters more than anything else in this project.
 Raw info-sector employment looks flat.
 After dividing by working-age population, it fell 7.2%.
 Specialty trades grew 13.5% on the same basis.
-That's a 20+ point gap that's invisible in the raw data.
+That's a 20+ point divergence that's invisible without the normalization step.

 Electric power output is up 8.5% since ChatGPT launched in November 2022.

-On the NLP side, the dominant Hacker News topic is "Software Engineering Careers" at 585 stories.
+On the NLP side, "Software Engineering Careers" is the dominant HN topic at 585 stories.
 The most negative topic by sentiment is "Executive Firings & Restructuring."
-Layoff story volume and the U6-U3 unemployment gap move in the same direction across the 2022-2026 window.
+Layoff story volume and the U6-U3 unemployment gap move together across the 2022-2026 window.
+That co-movement is suggestive, not causal, but I thought it was worth surfacing.

-This is what I'd talk about in an interview.
-The problem is simple: LLMs get numbers wrong.
+This is what I'd lead with in a technical interview.
+The core problem: LLMs get numbers wrong.
 In early iterations where the model computed values itself, about 15% of claims failed verification.
-The fix was to stop asking it to do math.
+The fix was straightforward.
+Stop asking it to do math.

 Step 1: Python pre-computes the claims.
-For each of the 21 analytical slices, the script queries the database and builds 2-4 verifiable claims.
-Things like "USINFO changed -3.2% between 2025-04 and 2026-03" or "the yield curve was inverted in 26 months."
-These are computed in Python from real database queries, not generated by the model.
+For each of the 21 analytical slices, a script queries the database and builds 2-4 verifiable claims.
+"USINFO changed -3.2% between 2025-04 and 2026-03."
+"The yield curve was inverted in 26 months."
+These are real database query results.
+The model never touches them.

 Step 2: The LLM writes prose only.
-The pre-computed claims and their underlying data context go to llama3.1:8b through Ollama (running locally, no API cost).
-The model's job is to turn the numbers into readable paragraphs.
+The pre-computed claims and their data context go to llama3.1:8b through Ollama, running locally.
+The model's job is to write readable paragraphs around the numbers.
 It doesn't compute anything.

-Step 3: Independent check.
-A separate script re-queries the database for every claim and compares the expected value to the actual value.
-Tolerances are generous (5% relative or 0.5 absolute for values, sign-match for trends) because the goal is catching hallucinations, not rounding differences.
+Step 3: Independent verification.
+A separate script re-queries the database for every claim and compares expected vs actual.
+Tolerances are generous (5% relative or 0.5 absolute for values, sign-match for trends) because the goal is catching hallucinations, not flagging rounding differences.

-The dashboard shows a badge on each insight block: green if all claims passed, orange if some failed (with "X of Y confirmed"), red if none passed.
-A "Show sources" panel inside each insight shows a table with every claim, the expected value, the actual value, and whether they matched.
+The dashboard shows a badge on each insight block: green if all claims pass, orange if some fail (with "X of Y confirmed"), red if none pass.
+A "Show sources" panel inside each block shows every claim, the expected value, the actual value, and whether they matched.

 21 insights ship in the seed database.
 All 21 pass verification.
 The demo works without Ollama installed.